frc-5160-the-chargers/5160-docs/docs/software/basic-knowledge/kotlin-and-java.md

 ## General Programming things you might not have learned yet

-Note: if you are a really experienced programmer, you can probably skip this section.
-If not, this will likely be a good read.
+Note: if you are a really experienced programmer, you should take a quick look over this section to understand how these work in kotlin.
+If not, read this section carefully.

 ### [Generics](https://kotlinlang.org/docs/generics.html)